poyynt/xyloid/README.md

 A SQL Schema file is provided for creating the database.

+Make a random secret key for the app (16 bytes is ok) and write it in `xyloid/secret_key`.

 Then create users like this (passwords are hashed using argon2):
 ```
 $ python3